About Us

 Outreach and Engagement

-Curlew Action celebrates and raises awareness around curlews worldwide.
-We give regular talks and hold events to promote Curlew conservation, such as our webinar series 'Conservation: lessons from the curlew'.
-If you are interested in having a member of Curlew Action speak at an event please e-mail admin@curlewaction.org.
-We also make educational films and podcasts, which offer different perspectives on Curlew issues from leading conservationists, artist, writers and scientists.
+Curlew Action celebrates and raises awareness around Curlews worldwide.
+We give regular talks and hold events to promote Curlew conservation, such as our webinar series 'Conservation: lessons from the Curlew'.
+We also give talks about the importance of nature literacy and the power of hope in conservation.

 Supporting Curlew Conservation